keithmburu/courses/2021-compling/hw/hw1_regex.md

    (15 points) In a PDF file, created in $\LaTeX$ or [Markdown](https://www.markdownguide.org/tools/typora/), concisely answer the following questions.
 You are encouraged but not required to use outside sources for these questions, but **if you do, cite them.**

 2. 1.
 (5 points) What are some uses of edit distance outside of human language?
-   2. (5 points) What is the difference between lemmatization and stemming?When might one prefer lemmatization over stemming and vice versa?
+   2. (5 points) What is the difference between lemmatization and stemming?
+When might one prefer lemmatization over stemming and vice versa?
    3. (5 points) Tokenization is easy for languages that use spaces.
 How might it work for unsegmented languages, such as Chinese or Japanese?

    ## Deliverables